[AD] Brands mentioned in this post have been gifted or sponsored. Please note all opinions are my own. To read more, head over to the disclaimer.

 - Reduction in irritability.

-Learning about CBD and its benefits on the human body has sparked my interest in other holistic, natural medicines such as reflexology, and homeopathy.
+Learning about CBD and its benefits on the human body has sparked my interest in other holistic, natural medicines such as reflexology, and homoeopathy.
 If you’ve experienced either of these treatments or other alternative medicines, I would love to hear from you!